Get cover to suit your budget and lifestyle.

 It’s important to note that if your podiatrist isn’t accredited with the government, your health fund will only be able to pay a benefit under General Treatment (Extras) cover, and no Hospital Cover benefit will apply.

-Where is podiatry treatment performed and how is it covered?
+How is podiatry treatment covered?

 Podiatric surgery is performed in private practice, community health centres, day